-- A daily charter fee of A$3,500 for every day or part-day of the voyage.
-Charter fees cover crew costs, fuel consumed for ships power, rations for all crew and passengers, and a contribution to annual maintenance costs.
+- A daily charter fee of A$1,200 for every day or part-day of voyage for Tuvaluan nationals, Government Departments and other national agencies.
+For foreign nationals and companies the daily fee is A$2,000.
+Charter fees cover crew allowance, fuel consumed for ships power, rations for all crew and passengers, and a contribution to annual maintenance costs.
 Charter fees are payable from when the vessel leaves Funafuti port to when it returns.

-- An hourly transit fee of A$350 for every hour or part-hour of inter-island steaming undertaken during the voyage.
-This fee covers the cost of additional fuel consumption by the Tala Moana while in transit.
+- An hourly transit fee of A$100 for every hour or part-hour of inter-island steaming undertaken during the voyage.
+This fee covers the cost of additional fuel consumption by the Manaui II while in transit.

-Transit fees island pairs are shown in the table below, based on estimated steaming times between islands at an average speed of 10 knots.
+Transit fees between pairs of islands are shown in the table below, based on estimated steaming times between islands at an average speed of 9 knots.

-Based on the above, the estimated cost of a 3-day round trip from Funafuti to Vaitupu would be:
+Based on the above, the estimated cost of a 3-day round trip from Funafuti to Vaitupu for a Tuvaluan agency would be:

-When a charter involves fewer than fifteen people, the charterer may authorise the Tuvalu Fisheries Department to offer those places to other passengers.
-In such a case, the TFD will discount the charter fee by $200/ day for each additional passenger.
+When a charter involves fewer than ten people, the Tuvalu Fisheries Department may offer those places to other passengers at a cost of A$50 for a one way trip.
 No changes to the voyage schedule will be made on behalf of additional passengers.

-In some cases, charterers may wish to return to Funafuti for a few days in between trips to the northern and southern island groups, for example.
+In some cases, charterers may wish to return to Funafuti for a few days in between trips to the northern and southern island groups, but retain the vessel ready for their immediate use.
 In such cases, the charter fee for each full day spent in Funafuti in mid-charter will be discounted by 50%.
-Charterers may continue to use the Tala Moana for accommodation, meals and working space during these times.
+Charterers may leave their equipment on board the Manaui II during these times.